Wesley-Nilton/Wesley-Nilton/README.md

 - 👋 Hi, I’m @Wesley-Nilton
 - 👀 I’m interested in back-end
-- 🌱 I’m currently learning  HTML5 is CSS3
+- 🌱 I’m currently learning  HTML5 and CSS3
 - 📫 How to reach me discord Sky#3148

 <!---